-The Peer Advising program assists entering students during their transition to Berklee and the city of Boston, in order to succeed socially and academically.
+The peer advising program helps entering students succeed both socially and academically during their transition to Berklee and to the city of Boston.
 Every entering student (whether a first-time student or a transfer student) is matched with a peer advisor and a faculty advisor.
 The program's design, built on research about first-year students' experiences and success, provides new Berklee students with a support network, connection to resources, and sense of community.

 - A diverse group of respectful, responsible, thoughtful, and knowledgeable upper-semester Berklee students

-- Mentors trained to connect students with resources to succeed during their first semester at Berklee and beyond
+- Mentors trained to connect students with resources that help them succeed during their first semester at Berklee and beyond

 - Initial points of contact for personal, academic, and extracurricular questions or concerns

 - Full-time faculty members who instruct the Artistry, Creativity, and Inquiry class that most incoming students take

 - Supportive and trained mentors, and valuable sources of information about Berklee and music careers